offline-trust/security-blanket/docs/security-blanket.md

 #### Why should I pay for this?
 Bottom Line: You don't have to.

 One of our goals is to level up every individual's security.
-That's why this entire product is open source, so anyone can learn how to do it for free.
+That's why the product is [open source](https://github.com/offline-trust/security-blanket), so anyone can learn how to do it for free.
 We sell the [product](shop.offlinetrust.com) because of the value it creates from convenience, consistency, and a level of accountability.